Lichfield Museum

-Lichfield Museum, formerly known as "Lichfield Heritage Centre", is dedicated to the history and heritage of the city of Lichfield.
-The museum is located on the south side of the market square on the second floor of St Mary's Church in the centre of Lichfield, Staffordshire in the United Kingdom.
-Following the renovation of St. Mary's Church into a new community hub in 2018, the museum no longer exists.
+Lichfield Museum, formerly known as "Lichfield Heritage Centre", was dedicated to the history and heritage of the city of Lichfield, England.
+The museum was located on the south side of the market square on the second floor of St Mary's Church in the centre of Lichfield.
+Following the renovation of St. Mary's Church into a new community hub in 2018, the museum was dismantled.

-The museum was opened by the Earl of Lichfield on 30 May 1981 when the 19th century city centre church was converted into a multi-purpose building to serve the community.
-The newly formed second floor of the church was dedicated to a museum and heritage exhibition dedicated to the history of Lichfield.
-The museum is run mainly by volunteers and is an independent Registered Charity and financially self-supporting.
+The museum was opened by the Earl of Lichfield on 30 May 1981 when the 19th century city centre church was converted into a multi-purpose community building.
+The second floor of the church was dedicated to a museum and heritage exhibition dedicated to the history of Lichfield.
+The museum was run mainly by volunteers and is an independent Registered Charity and financially self-supporting.

 Features and exhibitions

-The museum features a treasury exhibition, were can be seen chalices, goblets and centrepieces from the city, Diocese of Lichfield and The Staffordshire Regiment.
-Also viewable is the Lichfield Heritage Collection which features over 6000 photographs; negatives; newspapers; reports; leaflets and other interesting memorabilia from the past 150 years.
-There is a muniment room which features some of the oldest objects in the collection including the city's ancient charters, the earliest being Queen Mary's Charter of 1553 followed by several others over the centuries, right up to Elizabeth II.
-The Guild Book of St Mary's Guild of 1387 – 1680 is the oldest document exhibited.
-There are also two audio-visual presentations which feature stories into Lichfield's ancient past, the building of the Cathedral and the sieges during the Civil War.
+The museum featured a treasury exhibition displaying chalices, goblets and centrepieces from the city, the Diocese of Lichfield and the Staffordshire Regiment.
+The Lichfield Heritage Collection featured over 6000 photographs; negatives; newspapers; reports; leaflets and other memorabilia from the past 150 years.
+A muniment room featured some of the oldest objects in the collection including the city's ancient charters, starting with Queen Mary's Charter of 1553.
+The Guild Book of St Mary's Guild of 1387 – 1680 was the oldest document exhibited.
+Audio-visual presentations featured stories into Lichfield's ancient past, the building of the Cathedral and the sieges during the Civil War.

-The Staffordshire Millennium Embroideries are a unique representation of a thousand years of Staffordshire's history, embroidered in silk, wool, cotton, metallic thread and leather, one panel for each century of the Millennium.
-This inspired work was created solely by Mrs Sylvia Everitt of Rawnsley, near Cannock, who made these embroideries over five years of dedicated work as her gift to the people of Staffordshire in commemoration of the Millennium.
-She toured the county for several years giving lectures about her embroideries before donating them to the Lichfield Museum where they are now permanently displayed in a specially designed Gallery.
+The Staffordshire Millennium Embroideries are a unique representation of Staffordshire's thousand year history, embroidered in silk, wool, cotton, metallic thread and leather, one panel for each century of the Millennium.
+This work was created by Sylvia Everitt of Rawnsley, near Cannock, over five years as her gift to the people of Staffordshire in commemoration of the Millennium.
+She toured the county for years giving lectures about her embroideries before donating them.
 For her work Sylvia was awarded the MBE in 2002.

-Tours are available to the top of St Mary's 158-year-old spire to a viewing platform 40m above the market square with views over the city and surrounding countryside.
-There is a coffee shop and gift shop on the ground floor at the exit of the museum.
-The museum is open 7 days a week from 09:30 until 16:00.
+Tours were available to the top of St Mary's 158-year-old spire to a viewing platform 40m above the market square with views over the city and surrounding countryside.